jhnns/rewire/README.md

 // If you want to remove all your rewired modules from
 // cache just call rewire.reset().
-// Do this before every unit test to ensure a clean testing environment. rewire.reset();
+// Do this after every single unit test to ensure a clean testing environment. rewire.reset();
 ```